Books Set in Eastern Europe & Russia

 In 1989, Communist regimes were falling throughout Eastern Europe, but Romania was still under the control of a tyrant – Nicolae Ceaușescu.
 Seventeen-year-old Cristian wants to be a writer, but writing freely is not possible in his world.

-When Cristian is forced to be an informer for the secret police, he must decide if he’s willing to betray those he loves or if he can somehow use the terrible situation to help take down Ceaușescu.
+When Cristian is forced to work as an informer for the secret police, he must decide whether he’s willing to betray those he loves or if he can use the terrible situation to help bring down Ceaușescu.

 The Book Girls Say…